microsoft/scitt-ccf-ledger/test/README.md

 ensures the tests are running against a known clean state.

 Otherwise, the infrastructure can use an external ledger service.
-The service must already running and have be open for traffic before the tests are run.
+The service must already be running and open for traffic before the tests are run.
 This can be used to run against a SCITT ledger running inside a Docker container for example.
 Note that member access is required, and running the tests will disrupt the service.
 It must not be used against a production